Endoscopic Spine Surgery Overview

 Transforaminal Endoscopic Discectomy – Endoscopic Discectomy is one of the least invasive procedures offered that relieves pain from herniated bulging, protruded, and extruded disc.

-Endoscopic Foraminoplasty – The endoscopic foraminoplasty is one of the least invasive procedures used to relieve pressure on the exiting nerve or spinal cord, caused by herniated disc, bone spurs and scar tissue.
+Endoscopic Foraminoplasty – is one of the least invasive procedures used to relieve pressure on the exiting nerve or spinal cord, caused by a herniated disc, bone spurs, and scar tissue.

-Endoscopic Rhizotomy – The Endoscopic Rhizotomy is a least invasive procedure done outpatient to help patients suffering from chronic back pain and muscle spasms.
+Endoscopic Rhizotomy – is a least invasive procedure done outpatient to help patients suffering from chronic back pain and muscle spasms.

 Cervical Endoscopic Rhizotomy – is a least invasive surgery that allows direct visualization of the painful nerves in the facet joints of your neck.
 This minor surgery may even spare or delay significant spinal fusion surgery.